 On Saturday, February 15th, Richmond for All members protested outside of the Virginia Democratic Party’s Blue Commonwealth Gala.
 One of our co-founders, Jasmine Leeward, attended the event in Richmond.
 A security officer escorted her away for posting a simple, yet provocative question on the podium as Presidential primary candidate, Michael Bloomberg, gave opening remarks to address the state’s democratic majority and its donors and allies.
 That sign read:

 “He protects racist systems.
+Will you?”

 Two days later this is what she has to say: